The BPS decomposition theorem: Introduction

-Cohomological integrality isomorphisms for symmetric stacks have recently been introduced from diverse perspectives.
-In \cite{hennecart2024cohomological}, we prove a cohomological integrality isomorphism for stacks of the form $V/G$ where $V$ is a symmetric representation of a reductive group in a purely combinatorial way.
+The BPS decomposition for symmetric stacks have recently been introduced from diverse perspectives.
+In \cite{hennecart2024cohomological}, we prove the BPS decomposition theorem for stacks of the form $V/G$ where $V$ is a symmetric representation of a reductive group in a purely combinatorial way.
 This decomposition involves some finite-dimensional vector spaces $P_{\lambda}$ indexed by cocharacters $\lambda$ of a maximal torus $T$ of $G$ -- the \emph{algebraic BPS cohomologies} of $V/G$.
 We did not give a geometric interpretation of these $P_{\lambda}$.
-In \cite{hennecart2024cohomological2}, we proved a version of the cohomological integrality isomorphisms at the sheafified level, which holds for quotient stacks $X/G$ of a smooth affine $G$-variety ($G$ a reductive group).
+In \cite{hennecart2024cohomological2}, we proved a version of the BPS decomposition theorem at the sheafified level, which holds for quotient stacks $X/G$ of a smooth affine $G$-variety ($G$ a reductive group).
 The vector spaces $P_{\lambda}$ are replaced by \emph{cohomologically graded complexes of monodromic mixed Hodge modules} which are denoted $\BPS_{X/G,\lambda}$.
-More recently \cite{bu2025cohomology}, cohomological integrality isomorphism has been generalized to any smooth stack having a good moduli space and satisfying some appropriate assumptions (see \S\ref{para:assumptions-stacks}).
+More recently \cite{bu2025cohomology}, the BPS decomposition theorem has been generalized to any smooth stack having a good moduli space and satisfying some appropriate assumptions (see \S\ref{para:assumptions-stacks}).
 The moduli stacks dealt with are \emph{orthogonal stacks}, a strengthening of the notion of symmetric stacks.
-In \cite{bu2025cohomology}, it is proven directly that in the orthogonal case, the cohomological integrality isomorphism involves the intersection cohomology and not undetermined complexes.
+In \cite{bu2025cohomology}, it is proven directly that in the orthogonal case, the BPS decomposition involves the intersection cohomology and not undetermined complexes.
 This implies for example that, in the orthogonal case, the vector spaces $P_{\lambda}$ of \cite{hennecart2024cohomological} are given (when non-zero) by the intersection cohomology of the affine GIT quotients.